marzubov/TeamvoyFrontend/javascript/select/readme.md

 #Custom Select component

-Select is created with function createSelectByData of the class CustomSelect.
+Select is created with class CustomSelect.

-The arguments of this function are:
+The arguments of this class are:

 1. container (string) - The tag where select must be located, for example - document.getElementById("example");